drvinceknight/pfm/_sources/tools-for-mathematics/05-combinations-permutations/tutorial/main.md

 ```

 That is again only the set of instructions, to view the actual
-permutations you will again transform this in to a tuple.
+permutations you will again transform this into a tuple.
 You will
 overwrite the value of `permutations` to not be the instructions but the
 actual tuple of all the permutations: